mathew-fleisch/bashbot/README.md

     }

 # parameters continued:
-In this example, a list of slack user ids are derived from a raw api request and used as the {
+In this example, a list of slack user ids are derived from a raw api request and used as the parameter white-list.
+{
   "name": "Slap User",
   "description": "Slap a specific user with a trout gif",